whiskishivers/wxbot/README.md

 ## Features
 - Updates your specified alert channel every 5 minutes, or every minute during extreme weather.
-- Posts all active alerts including test messages.
+- Posts all active alerts.
   - Alerts of immediate urgency contain the full description.
-  - Other alerts contain a summary headline and a list of affected zones in your filter.
+  - Other alerts contain a summary headline and a list of affected zones.
   - Severe alerts are colored yellow.
 Extreme alerts are colored red.
 - Alerts can be filtered using forecast zone IDs or GPS coordinates.
 - Expired or canceled alert messages are automatically handled.